 Databases are very important to enable an effective and "sustainable" management of our organization.
 Databases should always be updated immediately if some details change.
-Our most important databases are: Online databases.
-You can enter them with a personal Login name and Password to change the databases or to view data from databases.
+Our most important databases are: Online membership databases.
 They contain much relevant data about the situation of our members.
+The main membership database is managed by the IFSA-IUFRO Joint Position, the Officials database for verification matters (website) is managed by the webmaster or Secretary.